-Let’s imagine you’re sorting through old letters and you find that unpaid speeding ticket.
+Imagine that you’re sorting through some old bills and you find an unpaid speeding ticket.

-It’s already months old– out of sight, out of mind, right?
+It’s already months overdue, so you assume that there can’t be any serious consequences.
 Will there really be any consequences if I just let this one fall through the cracks?

 Actually, yes, there could be.
 Letting old traffic tickets accumulate can lead to some serious legal consequences down the road.
 That’s why it’s better to fight your tickets in court as soon as you get them..

 If you need to resolve unpaid traffic tickets to avoid hefty fines or even time in county jail, then you need a highly qualified criminal law attorney like John Radziewicz, who has helped many New Orleans families unwind their legal issues.